Do you want to know about the staple food of the leopard gecko?

 Crickets are the most common food for many reptiles, including the leopard gecko.

-They’re a vital part of a healthy diet, but it may be confusing to know how many crickets to feed a leopard gecko.
+They’re a vital part of a healthy diet, but knowing how many crickets to feed a leopard gecko may not be obvious.

 For more details on this topic, check out the rest of the article.

 Exactly How Many Crickets To Feed A Leopard Gecko As Part Of A Healthy Diet

 The rules for a healthy leopard gecko diet apply to all nutritious insects, including insects such as mealworms, dubia roaches, and, yes, crickets.

 For every meal, leopard geckos need to eat two insects for every inch they are long.

 For example, an 8″ inch gecko would need to eat 16 crickets at its meal.

 By the same math, a 3″ inch gecko needs to eat six crickets at its meal.